It\^{o}'s formula for noncommutative $C^2$ functions of free It\^{o} processes: Introduction

 \subsection{Summary and Guide to Reading}

 In this section, we describe the structure of the paper and summarize our results.
-All the results in the paper are proven both for $n$-tuples of freely independent semicircular Brownian motions and $n$-tuples of $\ast$-freely independent circular Brownian motions.
+All the results in the paper are proven both for $n$-dimensional semicircular Brownian motions and $n$-dimensional circular Brownian motions.
 To ease the present exposition, we summarize only the statements in the semicircular case.

 Section \ref{sec.freeprob} contains a review of some terminology and relevant results from free probability theory, for example the concepts of filtered $W^*$-probability spaces and (semi)circular Brownian motions.
 Section \ref{sec.tensprod} contains a review of the various topological tensor products of which we shall make use, for example the von Neumann algebra tensor product $\wotimes$.